 Research indicates that Premarin alone, or Premarin combined with biologically identical progesterone, may be more effective in increasing HDL (good cholesterol) than Prempro.
 In fact, results from an ancillary study of WHI participants, published by the New England Journal of Medicine in June 2007, found that women aged 50 to 59 who received estrogen (Premarin) had lower levels of calcified plaque in their coronary arteries, compared to participants who received a placebo.
 Further research is needed to determine if even better results can be achieved by using only biologically identical hormones.

 Although the effects of various estrogen therapies on blood pressure have been controversial, sometimes contradictory, and often confusing, there is reassuring news.
 In 2006, a University of Wisconsin pharmacy student reviewed several studies and found that postmenopausal women taking biologically identical estrogens and/or progesterone did not have a statistically significant change in blood pressure.
-And, a 2006 editorial in Menopause: The Journal of the North American Menopause Society suggests that “the type of estrogen influences the hypertensive response,” such as estrone and estradiol showing reductions in blood pressure.
+Additionally a 2006 editorial in Menopause suggests that “the type of estrogen influences the hypertensive response,” such as estrone and estradiol showing reductions in blood pressure.

 Testosterone and Cortisol